 import {NOTE} from './_util'

-and function invocation context
+About this and function invocation context

-object represents the function's invocation context.
+The this object represents the function's invocation context.
 This module

-will try to explain what this
+will try to explain what this is, and what 'invocation context' means.

-NOTE: One of the main problems with this
+NOTE: One of the main problems with this is that it is hard to talk about

 it.
 When someone says 'this is the problem', you don't know whether they are

-object or trying to point something else out.
+referring to the this object or trying to point something else out.

-Unfortunately, it is too late to fix this, and this
+Unfortunately, it is too late to fix this, and this is here to stay. :)

 Before you start reading this module, you should peruse the func